Pupil Premium Grant

 - A grant is also paid to the school for children from service families.

 At Dringhouses we have high aspirations and ambitions for all our children and we believe that no child should be left behind.
 We strongly believe that all children have the right to an excellent education underpinned by outstanding quality teaching with high expectations.
 On that basis we are determined to ensure that our children are given every chance to realise their full potential.
-The 'champion' for the disadvantaged children at Dringhouses is the headteacher, Gill Williams.
+The 'champion' for the disadvantaged children at Dringhouses is the headteacher, Ben Sutton.
 This ensures they have a high profile with a constant focus on provision (in the widest sense) and outcomes (again in the widest sense).
 As the disadvantaged children at Dringhouses perform as well as their peers on many fronts, the headteacher is currently on the 'Social Mobility' Steering Group for the LA - supporting the development of strategies for 'narrowing the gap' across the city.

 The Pupil Premium Strategy is documented below.
 Here you will find details of how we spend the pupil premium and what impact this is having on pupils' achievement together with the latest government advice.